Home Development Marine Infrastructure Projects

 Collaboration is core to our products’ success, consulting with clients to ensure that each technological development integrates seamlessly into operations for maximum productivity.

-The water intakes for the Hinkley Point C nuclear reactor will draw in 132,000 litres of water per second from the Severn Estuary for cooling.
-The intake units are 3.3 km out into the estuary, and there is a risk to fish species such as sprat, herring, shad, eels, lamprey and salmon.
-Reports have suggested that 178 tonnes of fish could be sucked into the pipe every year.
-The designs incorporate a screen that would return some fish to the estuary, but many would still suffer from pressure and temperature impacts.
-Different options had been discussed to mitigate or offset the scale of the impact, but these all came with significant technical and environmental challenges.
+The cooling water intakes for the Hinkley Point C nuclear power station will draw in 132,000 litres of water per second from the Severn Estuary.
+The intake units are 3 km out into the estuary.
+Low velocity intake heads and a fish return system have been incorporated to reduce the impact on fish, however, there is still a risk to fish species such as sprat, herring, shad, bass, and salmon.
+Different options had been considered by EDF to mitigate the scale of impact, but these all came with significant technical challenges and were deemed unfeasible.

 DEVELOPING THE IDEA